Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in

 Simulated jet four-momenta are varied according to the jet energy scale and resolution uncertainties, resulting in a systematic uncertainty in the transverse momentum of 2.4--4.4\% for the jet energy scale and 2.6--7.2\% for the jet energy resolution per jet.
 The misidentification rate of genuine jets in the pileup identification between data and simulation is also varied within its uncertainty, contributing 0.7--1.7\% uncertainty in the event yield.
 Finally, the uncertainty in the \pt- and $\abs{\eta}$-dependent \PQb tagging efficiency for \PQb, \PQc, and light-flavor quarks or gluons is evaluated by varying data-to-simulation scale factors applied to simulation by their uncertainties.
 These variations yield a change in normalization and shape of 0.6--1.6\%.

-During part of Run 2, the HCAL experienced a readout loss covering approximately a $\Delta\phi = 40^\circ$ arc in the region $1.3 < \abs{\eta} < 3.0$.
+In June of 2018, the HCAL experienced a readout loss covering approximately a $\Delta\phi = 40^\circ$ arc in the region $1.3 < \abs{\eta} < 3.0$ \cite{CMS:2023gfb}.
 In MC simulations, jets in this region are assigned an additional 0.20--0.22\% HCAL jet energy scale uncertainty to account for uncertainties in the modeling of this issue.

 The fit function used for the mass distribution in each CR is subject to correlations by which fluctuations in low-mass bins can inversely affect the fit predictions in the high-mass range, and vice versa.
-For example, an upward fluctuation in the lower part of the \CReeb mass range could cause the fitted function to underestimate the data in the higher part of the \CReeb mass range.
+For example, an upward fluctuation in the lower part of the \CReeb\ mass range could cause the fitted function to underestimate the data in the higher part of the \CReeb\ mass range.
 These effects lead to nontrivial and varied changes in the fit prediction, depending on the bin where the fluctuation occurs, which are not adequately accounted for by taking the envelope of the covariance matrix.